arthurwelle/codehover/README.md

 ```

-Call the table into the html.
+Finally call the created object into the HTML using htmltool::HMTL().

 ```{r, echo=TRUE}
 htmltools::HTML(result)